Have you been charged with public lewdness? Don’t wait. Call now.

 - Exposure: A person is guilty of exposure if they appear in a public place displaying private or intimate parts of their body unclothed or exposed.
-It is a violation, with a maximum sentence of 15 days (about 2 weeks) in jail in addition to fines and community service.
+It is a violation, with a maximum sentence of 15 days in jail in addition to fines and community service.

-Fortunately, a conviction does not put an offender on the sex offender registry.
-Nevertheless, conviction on either of these charges will result in a criminal record in addition to a considerable level of embarrassment, particularly for those who are in committed relationships.
+Nevertheless, conviction on either of these charges will result in a CRIMINAL RECORD in addition to a considerable level of embarrassment, particularly for those who are in committed relationships.

 Public indecency laws

 A person who performs a lewd act in public can be charged with public indecency.
 This term generally refers to any physical exposure like nudity or sexual activity deemed inappropriate in public.
 It includes criminal offenses like indecent exposure and lewd conduct.

 What are possible defenses for a public lewdness charge?

 Public Lewdness charges often result when a police officer comes across people engaging in sex acts in public places such as parks, restrooms, cars, and other semi-secluded locations.
 In some cases, the police may stake out locations or stage stings.